KirstenC2/GraphQL/README.md

 ## Best Cases to Use GraphQL
 ### 1. Complex Frontend Apps with Nested Data
-Your UI needs deeply nested, relational data (e.g., user → posts → comments).
+When UI needs deeply nested, relational data (e.g., user → posts → comments).

 You want to fetch exactly what the UI needs in one request (no over/under fetching).